gjmcn/atomic-agents/docs/README.md

 !> Squares are added to a simulation automatically &mdash; squares cannot be removed and new squares should not be added.
 The `Square` class is only exported to allow methods and properties to be added.
 For example, we might choose to attach the same `updateState` method to all squares: `Square.prototype.updateState = ...`

-The width and height of grid squares is `sim.gridStep`.

 ### Properties <small>&ndash; read only</small>

 | Property | Type | Description |